pypy/pypy/pypy/doc/windows.rst

 Installing Visual Compiler v9 (for Python 2.7)
 ----------------------------------------------

-This compiler, while the standard one for Python 2.7, is depricated.
+This compiler, while the standard one for Python 2.7, is deprecated.
 Microsoft has made it available as the `Microsoft Visual C++ Compiler for Python 2.7`_ (the link was checked in Nov 2016).
 Note that the compiler suite will be installed in ``C:\Users\<user name>\AppData\Local\Programs\Common\Microsoft\Visual C++ for Python``.